readyset¶

-command starts the ReadySet Server and Adapter as a single process on a single machine (with the --standalone
+The readyset command starts the Readyset server and adapter as a single process on a single machine or starts the Readyset adapter (with the --deployment-mode=adapter option) as a distinct process from the Readyset server (readyset-server).

 View help: